fedeizzo/fedeizzo/README.md

 Hi, my name is Federico Izzo.
-I'm an Italian guy attending University of Trento for the Bachelor's degree in Computer Science.
+I'm an Italian guy attending University of Trento for the Master degree in Artificial Intelligence Systems.

 I'm a Data science and Linux world enthusiast.